 Grasses for windy areas

 This tough grass from the North American prairie is an essential part of many modern planting schemes.
-The steely, grey-green, upright stems flower in late summer with a wispy purple head that creates a fine haze that dances in even the slightest wind.
+The steely, grey-green, upright stems of Panicum flower in late summer with a wispy purple head that creates a fine haze that dances in even the slightest wind.
 As winter approaches they take on a whole new dimension as they fade to a soft golden brown.

-This popular evergreen grass is great for using in a sunny, well-drained position.
+This popular evergreen Stipa tenuissima is great for using in a sunny, well-drained position.
 For example it would work well in the edging for a deep herbaceous border.
 It forms small clumps of very fluffy foliage, like tufts of green hair.
 From mid-summer onwards it’s topped with slightly paler flowering stems which sway elegantly as they catch the breeze.

 Annuals for windy areas

-The Californian poppy is a specialist in hot dry locations.
+The Californian Poppy is a specialist in hot dry locations.
 It will tolerate blazing sun, poor dry soil and even a bartering from the wind.
 They germinate easily in the spring with finely cut, silvery foliage and will flower through most of the summer with a profusion of their delicate flowers.
 They come in many colours, from cream to yellow and orange and even some pink varieties.
 Let them set seed along the edges of beds and paths and they will come back year in year out.

 See all the sections in my Plant Guide here.